DetachHead/basedpyright/docs/configuration.md

 ## Diagnostic Settings Defaults

 Each diagnostic setting has a default that is dictated by the specified type checking mode.
 The default for each rule can be overridden in the configuration file or settings.
-In strict type checking mode, overrides may only increase the strictness (e.g. increase the severity level from `"warning"` to `"error"`).

 Some rules have an additional severity level such as `"unused"`, `"deprecated"` or `"unreachable"`.
 These are only used by the language server so that your editor can grey out or add a strikethrough to the symbol, which you can disable by setting it to `"off"`. it does not effect the outcome when running basedpyright via the CLI, so in that context these severity levels essentially mean the same thing as `"off"`.